Gmail Connection and Settings

 After setting up your Flow, you can choose to:

 • Run once”, your Flow will run only a single time.
 You can use this function to test your Flow.
-Refer to how to set up an HTTP Trigger, in the Trigger setting step.

 • Run Scheduler” will automate your Flows with the recurrence rule you previously defined.